check-spelling/smallstep-cli/pkg/blackfriday/README.md

-*   **Smart fractions**, where anything that looks like a fraction is translated into suitable HTML (instead of just a few special cases like most smartypant processors).
+*   **Smart fractions**, where anything that looks like a fraction is translated into suitable HTML (instead of just a few special cases like most smartypants processors).
 For example, `4/5` becomes `<sup>4</sup>&frasl;<sub>5</sub>`, which renders as
     <sup>4</sup>&frasl;<sub>5</sub>.